andreysaf/andreysaf/README.md

-### Head of Product @PDFTron
+### Director of Product @PDFTron

-I am a B2B, B2C product manager who started my career as a software engineer then transitioned to consulting, sales engineering and then product.
+I am a product leader who started my career as a software engineer then transitioned to consulting, sales engineering and then product.
 I manage a portfolio of products and lead a team of five talented product managers at PDFTron.

 Development Experience:
 - Frontend: JS, TS, React, Angular, Vue